nippur72/PolymerTS/README.md

 Typically with Polymer projects you can generate documentation easily with the `<iron-component-page>` component.
 However, this component doesn't work well with PolymerTS projects because the source code is not in the same file as the HTML.
-You can get around this by using the [polymerts-doc-generator](https://github.com/RedPillNow/polymerts-doc-generator), which outputs a version of your code that combines HTML and pure JS in one file, which can be easily consumed by `<iron-component-page>`
+You can get around this by using the [polymerts-doc-generator](https://github.com/RedPillNow/polymerts-doc-generator), which outputs a version of your code that combines HTML and pure JS in one file, which can be easily consumed by `<iron-component-page>`.

 # Known issues <a name="knownissues"></a>